-Interviews with medical and mental health staff: All residents are made aware that the staff, including medical and mental health, have a the duty to report.
-The youth signs a release of information and this information is provided to them at that time.
+Interviews with medical and mental health staff: All residents in custody or care of DJJ are made aware that the staff, including medical and mental health, have a the duty to report.
+The youth sign a release of information, and this information is provided to them at that time.